gopxl/pixel/ext/README.md

-# Plugins
+# Extensions

 ## Introduction

-Plugins are a way to extend the features and functionality of Pixel.
+Extensions are a way to *extend* the features and functionality of Pixel.
 They are the communities contribution to pushing Pixel to the next level.

-## Plugin List
+## Extension List

 * [gameloop](gameloop/README.md) - A plugin that allows you to run a game loop in Pixel.
+* [imdraw](imdraw/README.md) - A plugin that allows you to draw primitives in Pixel.
+* [text](text/README.md) - A plugin that allows you to draw text in Pixel.

 ## Creating a Plugin